mytemporalaccount/Aligner/README.md

 ```
 You can adjust the hyper parameters, dataset and the checkpoint paths in the python script.

-Notice that you need to download the pretrained LLaMA-2 models or similar structure models and convert them to that of lit-llama format.
-Follow [the guide](howto/download_weights.md) for how to.

 ## Infer with Aligner

 ```bash
 python generate/aligner.py
 ```
+We provide some trained Aligner weights in [aligner_weights](aligner_weights) folder that you can directly use.
+However, you need to obtain the pretrained LLaMA-2 model yourself.

 Notice our provided pretrained Aligner checkpoint is trained with LLaMA-2 7B or 13B.
 It will still work with LLaMA-1 or any same structure model, but it will suffer some performance drop.
 For other structure or size models, the checkpoint will not work.

 # Method